tutumcloud/support-docs/feature-reference/auto-destroy.md

 The default value is to be *deactivated* which will set it to `OFF`.

-## Activating Autodestroy to an already deployed service
+## Activating autodestroy to an already deployed service

 ### Using the API

-You can set the autodestroy option after the service has been deployed through the API:
+You can set the **Autodestroy** option after the service has been deployed through the API:

 ```